Educational Outreach Programs & Residencies

 Daniel’s school time performance was fantastic!
 He had a group of about 350 pre-K through 3rd grade students laughing, singing, and dancing.
 The kids were focused for the full 45-minute performance.
 Because his show interspersed storytelling, music, and comedy, classroom teachers had ample opportunity and material to link components of the show to lessons in their classrooms.

-— Amy Flack, Executive Director, Community Performance Series
+— Amy Flack, Executive Director, Community Performance Series, Potsdam, NY

 Rakonto_band_smiling_Q&A_72dpi_12x10.jpg